Start in Ouray, and Finish in Ouray, this drive encompasses some of the most spectacular scenery in Colorado!

 Home of the Silverton, Durango Train, Durango is a larger city with a small town personality.
-Everywhere you wander, there are welcoming smiles and friendly faces, eager to share the beauty of Southwest Colorado, and make you feel welcome.
+Everywhere you wander, there are welcoming smiles and friendly faces.
+Locals are eager to share the beauty of Southwest Colorado, and make you feel welcome.
 Of course, the same can be said of any town on the Western Slope.
 People seem to have a more relaxed, happy approach to life.

-Following along Highway 550, the signs quickly direct you to the right onto Rte 160, heading West toward Cortez.
+Continuing on the San Juan Skyway, the signs quickly direct you to the right onto Rte 160.
+Now you will head West toward Cortez.
 The roads are much more accommodating, as you follow along a straighter, less dramatic road into high country desert.
-Cortez is located just a few miles from Mesa Verde National Park, an experience in and of itself.
-A person could spend hours or even days exploring this national treasure.
+Cortez is located just a few miles from Mesa Verde National Park.
+A person could spend hours, or even days, exploring this national treasure.

 From Cortez, a hop onto Highway 145 takes our adventure toward the town of Telluride.
-Crossing up and over Lizard head pass, the scenery quickly returns to mountainous and breathtaking, less the dramatic drops seen on the Million Dollar Highway, although no less spectacular.
+Crossing over Lizard Head Pass, the scenery quickly returns to mountainous and breathtaking.
+Lizard Head Pass has less the dramatic drops then seen on the Million Dollar Highway, although it is no less spectacular.

-At the roundabout outside of Telluride, a turn to the right will take you into town, or a left will carry you on toward Placerville.
+At the roundabout outside of Telluride, a turn to the right will take you into town.
+A left will carry you on toward Placerville.
 Telluride is only 17 miles from Ouray as the crow flies, but it is faster to take the highway.
 A quick visit to the town is quite an experience though.
-The ski slopes are easily distinguished regardless of the time of year, many ski runs are actually taken advantage of in the warmer months by mountain bikers eager for a thrill.
+The ski slopes are easily distinguished regardless of the time of year.
+Many of the ski runs are actually taken advantage of in the warmer months by mountain bikers.

 Just past Placerville at the end of Highway 145, turn right on Highway 62, to Ridgway.
 The road takes you up and over Dallas Divide, a deceptively smooth curve that seems to go on forever.
 Only ten miles from Ouray, Ridgway houses the Railroad Museum and a walking Tour of all of the filming sites of the Original True grit movie.
 At the base of the San Juans, Ridgway boasts broad expanses of ranch-land and a variety of cattle, sheep, and even a camel and some yaks!

-At the stop light, (the only one in Ouray County), turn right again for the final few miles of your journey on the San Juan Skyway, as you return to Ouray.
+Our final turn on the San Juan Skyway is at THE stop light, (the only one in Ouray County), turn right again to return to Ouray.
 The terrain turns again to mountains, as the highway curves toward your destination, the tiny box canyon town of Ouray.